Russian dressing

-Russian dressing is a piquant American salad dressing consisting of mayonnaise and ketchup complemented with additional ingredients such as horseradish, pimentos, chives, mustard, and spices.
+Russian dressing is an American salad dressing consisting of mayonnaise and ketchup complemented with additional ingredients such as horseradish, pimentos, chives, mustard, and spices.

 History

 Russian dressing is mentioned as early as 1900 in U.S. sources.
 It is also documented in a 1910 catering book as an alternative to vinaigrette for dressing tomatoes or asparagus.
 A 1913 cookbook has a recipe which is a vinaigrette with paprika and mustard.
 A mayonnaise-based recipe is documented in 1914.
 The condiment came to be called "Russian" since the original recipe included caviar, a staple of Russian cuisine.

 Local historians claim that the mayonnaise-based version was invented in Nashua, New Hampshire, by James E. Colburn in the 1910s.
 A 1927 biographical article calls him "the originator and first producer of that delectable condiment known as Russian salad dressing".
 Colburn had been selling "Colburn's Mayonnaise salad dressing" at his store since at least 1910.

 By 1914, Colburn's company was manufacturing it, and distributing it to retailers and hotels.
 He earned enough from its sale to retire in 1924.